the Re-Earthing of Mother

 Brother Malcolm, Brother Yort

-I’ve been punched in the head, at least, twice by the legendary Copper Age Corpse.
+I’ve been punched in the head (at least) twice by the legendary Copper Age Corpse.
 When I was a kid it was always a good sign when Troy started dancing.
 It meant a lot of things.
-It meant the band mattered–that they had some moral compass, something worth paying attention to.
-It also meant there’d some crowd-killing in the near future.
-Either way–the world came into focus.
-One such time was when the song, Brother Malcom started up.
+It meant the band mattered—that they had some moral compass, something worth paying attention to.
+It also meant there’d be some crowd-killing in the near future.
+Either way, the world came into focus.
+One such time was when the song Brother Malcom started up.
 A love letter to Malcom X.

-To my mind, Malcom X is as to a true American hero as you can get.
+To my mind, Malcom X is as true an American hero as you can get.
 The mythology and reality of his life overlap in a way that tells us everything there is to know about the atrocities of America, but also, of its potential.
-If you haven’t read The Autobiography of Malcolm X–get after it.
+If you haven’t read The Autobiography of Malcolm X, get after it.
 It’s a brilliant, harrowing, almost fantastical story of a complex, ever-changing person.
 Malcolm’s courage in the face of systemic and systematic horrors should be a part of every revolutionary curriculum.
-The evolution of that man’s rage and empathy are almost beyond human.
+The evolution of that man’s rage and empathy are beyond human.
 Acquaint yourself with him.
 Sit with his memory.

-I’d have never met Malcom and confronted the many evils of our society had it not been for Troy.
+I’d have never met Malcom and begun to confronted the many evils of our society had it not been for Troy.
 He took time in tattoo shops to talk to me.
-To tell young kids like me that anger was okay, but it ought to have direction–that you should always be punching up.
-I’m still learning–still trying to develop better empathy technologies.
+To tell young kids like me that anger was okay, but it ought to have direction—that you should always be punching up.
+I’m still learning–still trying to develop better, stronger empathy.
 If not for hardcore and tattoos though the foundation may have never formed.

 Current Projects